1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - Have a mail service.

-- You have the possibility to use the Mail Service offered by Infomaniak or any other mail service of your choice.
+- You can use the Mail Service offered by Infomaniak or any other mail service of your choice.

 When you have an email address whose domain is attached to your website ( email@domain-site.xyz for example) enter its details to use it for sending from the web server via SMTP: